-In the year in which South Africans mark the centenary of the iniquitous Natives’ Land Act of 1913, note is a timely reminder of the traumatic impact of forced removals on individuals and their families.
+In the years in which South Africans mark the centenary of the iniquitous Natives’ Land Act of 1913 of the times under colonial rule as “Union of South Africa” [1910-1961], note is a timely reminder of the traumatic impact of forced removals on individuals and their families:

 Already the day before several neighbours had been ordered to leave and had been driven away to “reserves” far off.
 By sunrise white soldiers had come again on big lorries and bulldozers and demanded that the people still remaining behind evacuate the village without delay.
 Children, women and aged people that the squad could still find in the village were ordered to pack their belongings and load them on the lorries waiting nearby.
 A chaotic scene: Terrified children and screaming babies, helplessly pleading and weeping mothers, pets and poultry running in panic all over, loud voices and sounds of bulldozer-engines, flames, smoke and dust converted the once so familiar and protective home-village to hell!